-- a. purchasing value is estimated to be under \$250,000; - b. purchasing requirement has been documented in an appropriate specification; - c. specification has been market tested and only one potential supplier has been identified as being capable of meeting the specified purchase requirement; and - d. rationale for why the supply is determined as unique and why quotations or tenders cannot be sourced through more than one potential supplier is documented and approved by the CEO and Director
+- a. purchasing value is estimated to be under \$250,000 (a decision to approve a sole source of supply arrangement for purchasing activity with a consideration of \$250,000 or more must be made by Council resolution); and - b. purchasing requirement has been documented in a detailed specification; and - c. specification has been extensively market tested and only one potential supplier has been identified as being capable of meeting the specified purchase requirement; and - d. market testing process and outcomes of supplier assessments have been evidenced in accordance with the Shire's Record Keeping Plan, including a rationale for why the supply is determined as unique and why quotations or tenders cannot be sourced through more than one potential supplier; and - e. is approved by the Chief Executive Officer.